-No matter the location of your wedding, it’s inevitable to have out of town guests who are going to need a place to stay.
+Let’s face it, Raleigh, NC is a really cool city.
+We have food, arts, great weather, and an endless assortment of venues, and universities to boot.
+So, it should come as no surprise that when planning a Raleigh wedding, you will have out-of-town guests who are going to need a place to stay.
 You don’t want to get stuck with your mother-in-law taking over your home or your college friends sipping a couple too many cocktails and crashing your wedding night.
-Make sure you plan ahead of time with a couple tips on hotel blocking to make sure everyone has a place to get ready and get to safely after your celebration.
+Make sure you plan ahead of time with a couple tips on hotel blocking to make sure everyone has a place to get ready and get home safely to after your celebration.

-Okay, let’s rewind quick.
+Okay, let’s rewind, because I know we just jumped into things.
 What is hotel blocking?
-This is a common wedding practice where you reserve a length of rooms at one or two local hotels so guests will be within a certain proximity of one another.
+This is a common wedding practice where you reserve a length of rooms at one or two local hotels so guests will be within a certain proximity of one another and your wedding venue.
 This is important to do because family and friends are there to be together!
 They may get a little loud, they may want to say hi, exchange gifts, get dressed, and travel together.
 Giving everyone an option for pre-reserved rooms will also take pressure off them to individually find a place to stay.
-You’ll have a concrete location to book your hair and makeup artist.
-You can also then schedule any pre-wedding services and deliveries.